Sections

 How do you compare two documents without copying them?

-In a 120 to 180 word Task 3 answer, copying even 1 long phrase from the documents wastes space and weakens reformulation.
-France Education international lists reformulation and comparing two viewpoints among the assessed abilities for the writing test.
+In a 120 to 180 word answer, copying even one long phrase from the documents wastes space and weakens reformulation.
+France Education International lists reformulation and comparing viewpoints among the abilities the writing test assesses.
+Lifted sentences read as a comprehension gap, not a strength.

-- Use neutral language before giving your opinion.
+- Use neutral language before you give your opinion.

-- Give one concrete example after your opinion.
+- Give one concrete example right after your stance.

-- Keep the conclusion short because the word range is tight.
+- Keep the conclusion short; the word range is tight.

 How much time should you spend on Task 3?

-The TCF Canada writing test lasts 60 minutes and includes 3 tasks.
-A practical split is 10 to 12 minutes for Task 1, 18 to 20 minutes for Task 2, and about 28 to 30 minutes for Task 3, because Task 3 has the densest reasoning.
+The TCF Canada writing test lasts 60 minutes and includes three tasks.
+A practical split is 10 to 12 minutes for Task 1, 18 to 20 for Task 2, and about 28 to 30 for Task 3, since Task 3 carries the densest reasoning.
+France Education International confirms the three-task, 60-minute structure.

 How should you practice TCF Task 3 examples?

-A useful Task 3 drill repeats the same 4 checks every time: did you compare both viewpoints, did you reformulate, did you give your opinion, and did you stay within 120 to 180 words.
-Four checks are enough to catch most format errors.
+A useful Task 3 drill repeats the same four checks every time: did you compare both viewpoints, did you reformulate, did you give your opinion, and did you stay within 120 to 180 words.
+Four checks catch most format errors before grammar even matters.

 Share this guide